ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Case Studies

 \subsection{Type-Safe Decoding for TypeScript}

-In our second case study, we use \toolname to implement a semantic pruner that enforces type safety.
-We target a subset of TypeScript due to its widespread adoption~\cite{octoverse2022} and because previous work has shown that small and mid-sized LMs often fail to produce type-safe TypeScript code~\cite{typespaper}.
-Our goal is to evaluate whether \toolname can guide LMs toward generating type-correct programs by pruning out ill-typed candidates.
-Specifically, we ask:
+In our second case study, we use \toolname to implement a semantic pruner that enforces type safety for a subset of TypeScript that covers most core language features (branching, loops, variable declaration and reassignment, constant and mutable variables, and [recursive] function definitions).
+We study TypeScript because it is widespread~\cite{octoverse2022}, and previous work has shown that small and mid-sized LMs often fail to produce type-safe TypeScript code~\cite{typespaper}.

 It is a folklore result that even for simply-typed lambda calculus, the set of well-typed terms is not a regular tree language.
-Since computing an exact semantic pruner is infeasible, we instead implement an overapproximate pruner: it conservatively discards many ill-typed programs while ensuring that all well-typed programs are preserved.
+As a consequence, no pruner can remove exactly the ill-typed programs from a program space---the pruned space would not be representable as regular codata.
+Instead, we implement an overapproximate pruner that conservatively discards many ill-typed programs while ensuring that all well-typed programs are preserved.

-\paragraph{Subset of TypeScript and Type Notation} To simplify the implementation, we restrict our attention to a syntactic subset of TypeScript that omits certain features such as strings, arrays, lambda abstractions, and property accesses (see \Cref{fig:typescript_grammar} for the complete grammar).
-These omissions are due to the sheer size of the language---our framework imposes no programmability barrier to supporting these constructs.
-The remaining fragment still captures many of the core features of the language, including control flow, variable declaration and reassignment, and function definitions.

-On this fragment, we build a pruner implementing a bidirectional-style type system that approximates type checking for types up to a bounded size.
-The pruner uses a bidirectional ``infer and prune'' analysis to conservatively eliminate obviously ill-typed terms, guided by an approximate, compositional set of inference rules.
-The full rules and language fragment are detailed in \Cref{app:typescript}, and are loosely inspired by prior work on the constraining language models to follow TypeScript's type system~\cite{typespaper,typescript_good_typesystem}.

-We use the following notational conventions: \code{tau} denotes a type and \code{gamma} denotes a typing context (i.e., a mapping from variables to types).
-The type of an expression corresponds to the value it produces, while the type of a statement (or a sequence of statements) corresponds to the return value it produces via the \code{return} keyword.
-If a statement does not return a value, we assign it the unit type, written as $()$.

-Our semantic pruner $\typerestrict$ operates over program spaces: given a program space $\concreteAstSet$, a context \code{gamma}, and a target type \code{tau}, it produces a subspace $\concreteAstSet'$ where some programs from $\concreteAstSet$ that do not type-check to \code{tau} under \code{gamma} have been removed.

-\paragraph{Recursive Pruning and Handling Function Application} The pruner's behavior is defined by an approximate type system over program spaces, which we describe in \Cref{app:typescript}.
-In the rest of this section, we highlight the core ideas and design decisions behind this system.

-The first direction of our bidirectional type checker is type pruning itself, implemented by our overapproximate pruner $\typerestrict$.
-Many pruning rules follow a straightforward recursive pattern: to prune a compound expression to a desired type, we recursively prune its subexpressions to the appropriate types.
-For instance, to type-prune a sum expression to type \code{int}, we simply prune both the left and right operands to type \code{int}: